 Aebischer decided to attend the New Approach School for Jewelers, where he earned a certification in basic bench repair work and gemstone setting.

-Determined to still earn a college degree, he decided to return to Youngstown State University and pursue a degree in business.
-In July of 2015, Aebischer received a Bachelor of Science in Business Administration, which he specifically chose to help run the family’s business.
+Still determined to earn a college degree, he decided to return to Youngstown State University and pursue a degree in business.
+In July 2015, Aebischer received a B.S. in business administration, a course of study he specifically chose to help run the family’s business.

-Aebischer resides in Poland with his wife Jenna and son John, who you never know, could become the fifth generation at Aebischer’s Jewelry.
+Aebischer resides in Poland with his wife, Jenna, and son, John.
+“You never know,” he says, “John could become the fifth generation at Aebischer’s Jewelry.

 Company Profile: Aebischer’s Jewelry

 John worked for another jeweler for six months before deciding to find a small place to rent and set up shop.
-He found a location in a covered over ally on Bridge Street in Struthers that had a rear wall which enclosed the back and a front wall with a bay window and door facing what was then, a bustling main street on State Route 616.
+He found a location on Bridge Street in Struthers with a bay window and door facing what was then, a bustling main street on state Route 616.

 To get his first customers, he set up his watch bench in the bay window and took his own watch apart and re-assembled it, several times a day until finally someone came in and said, “I see you work on watches.
 Mine isn’t working correctly.
 Can you fix it?”
-So from those humble beginnings, in April of 1928, John and Johanna began what has become a four-generation, full service jewelry store.
+So from those humble beginnings, in April 1928, John and Johanna started what today is a four-generation, full-service jewelry store.

-The business was turned over to their son, Harold Aebischer in 1967.
-The business remained in the same location for 48 years until May of 1976, when they moved the business to its present location in the center of Poland Village in the Town One Square Plaza at 68 S. Main St.
+The business was turned over to their son, Harold, in 1967.
+The business remained in the same location for 48 years until May 1976, when it moved to its present location in the center of Poland Village in the Town One Square Plaza at 68 S. Main St.

-A few years before moving the business to Poland, Harold’s son Doug came into the business, learning the watch and clock repair trade.
-Shortly after being in Poland and after attending Youngstown State University, Doug expanded his gemology and bench repair education through the Gemological Institute of America where he earned his Graduate Gemologist degree.
-Doug, along with his wife Karen, have owned the store since 1996, when Harold retired.
+A few years before moving to Poland, Harold’s son Doug came into the business, learning the watch and clock repair trade.
+Shortly thereafter, Doug earned his graduate gemologist degree from the Gemological Institute of America.
+Doug, along with his wife, Karen, have owned the store since 1996, when Harold retired.

-Doug and Karen are very pleased and proud to have their sons Adam and Alex come into the business, making them a fourth generation jewelry store.
-Adam came in January of 2009 and Alex in January of 2016.
+Their sons Adam and Alex are now active in the fourth-generation jewelry store.
+Adam joined the business in January of 2009 and Alex in January 2016.